 Students and their families can learn their classroom assignments and meet their teachers and classmates prior to the first day of school.
 We'll get started at 5pm.
 Families can come to the cafeteria to see class lists, learn about the PTSA and QAE Spirit Wear, then check out the newly expanded building, the new playground and more!

 We look forward to seeing you there!
-If you have any questions, please contact the PTSA at email@example.com
+You can RSVP on the Facebook event.
+If you have any questions, please contact the PTSA at firstname.lastname@example.org

 Our return to Queen Anne will begin with a very special ribbon-cutting ceremony with Superintendent Juneau and the SPS Board of Directors on site to officially open our new addition!
 We'll have the ribbon cutting for our new addition and then there will be tours of our beautiful new classrooms, gym, MakerSpace and much more!